umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

         alert('hello world');
     });

-In our html view, we update the outer div to wire up to the controller to the view:
+In our html view, we update the outer div to wire up the controller to the view:

     <div class="welcome-dashboard" ng-controller="CustomWelcomeDashboardController as vm">